Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Experimental validation of instrument performance

+The performance of the setup was assessed by measuring Langmuir DPPC monolayers at different interfacial pressures at $22$ $^\circ$C. Chain-deuterated DPPC (d$_{62}$-DPPC) was received from Avanti Polar Lipids ($>$ $99$ \%).
+Subphase water, H$_2$O, was obtained through a Milli-Q dispenser (Millipore) and D$_2$O was used as received from Sigma-Aldrich.
+The Langmuir trough, the annular shear channel, and the lateral barrier were meticulously cleaned with chloroform (Sigma Aldrich).
+All of these components were carefully rinsed with water to remove any remaining residues.
+The DWR probe was submerged in chloroform about $5$ min before each experiment for cleaning.

+The chloroform solutions of the lipids were prepared at concentration $0.5$ mg/mL and gently spread drop-wise on the interface using a Hamilton micro-syringe until the interfacial pressure is approximately $2$ -- $3$ mN/m.
+The chloroform is then allowed to evaporate and the monolayer is left to equilibrate for $15$ min.
+Then sequential increases in interfacial pressure, using the constant pressure mode of operation between steps, allows at each step the acquisition of full $Q_z$ range NR measurements simultaneously with a set of continuous rheological measurements at a single frequency ($3$ \% strain and $0.5$ Hz), followed by measurements during a frequency sweep ($0.3$ -- $3$ Hz at $3$ \% strain) and a strain sweep ($1$ -- $10$ \% at frequency $0.5$ Hz).

+Finally, all the measurements shown in this paper have been performed in strain-controlled mode (TruStrain\textsuperscript{TM}) to avoid excessive strains that could extremely shear the sample.
+However, we point out that in the rotational rheometer here used this strain control mode is implemented through a rather fast feedback loop that governs the electromechanical torque that is imposed on the probe+rotor ensemble.

-\subsection{Experimental validation of instrument performance}
+\section{Experimental validation of instrument performance}

-Simultaneous neutron reflectometry and interfacial shear rheology measurements on DPPC monolayers at constant interfacial pressure were carried out to test the performance of the experimental setup.
-DPPC is one of the most studied phospholipids, so there is an extensive literature on both neutron reflectivity \cite{Campbell2018a} and interfacial rheology \cite{Kim2011, Hermans2014} that allows us to check the precision of the measurements.
-Deuterated DPPC was used, with both Air Contrast Matched Water (ACMW, a mixture of D$_2$O and H$_2$O leading to a SLD = 0 matching the air layer), and pure D\textsubscript{2}O subphases.
-Measurements have been made at relatively high interfacial pressures (25, 35 and 45 mN/m) away from the LE-LC phase transition (about $8$ mN/m).
+Simultaneous neutron reflectometry and interfacial shear rheology measurements were carried out on DPPC monolayers at constant interfacial pressure to test the performance of the experimental setup.
+DPPC is one of the most studied phospholipids, so there exists an extensive literature using neutron reflectivity \cite{Campbell2018a, Carrascosa2020} and interfacial shear rheology \cite{Kim2011, Hermans2014} that allows us to compare our measurements.
+Deuterated DPPC was used, with Air Contrast Matched Water (ACMW, a mixture of 8.2$\%$ D$_2$O and 91.8$\%$ H$_2$O leading to a SLD = 0 that matches the air layer) and pure subphases of D$_2$O subphases.
+Measurements have been made at relatively high interfacial pressures ($25$, $35$ and $45$ mN/m) away from the liquid expanded to liquid condensed (LE-LC) phase transition (about $8$ mN/m) \cite{Campbell2018a}, but still yielding $G_s^{\prime\prime}(\omega)$ values low enough to show the instrument's resolution limit.